capecchi/capecchi.github.io/_posts/2017-04-09-world-air-quality-map.md

   }
 ```

+Here an added concern arises for the visualization of the monthly data.
+A single geojson file containing all the location/parameter/month data consists of nearly 100,000 features each with country, city, and other properties.
+The size of this file makes it unwieldy on the website.
+Instead, I created a geojson file for each of the pollutants and created a map layer for each pollutant dataset.
+This has the added benefit of allowing different circle-radius settings for each pollutant based on the hazard level for each.
+Using the Air Quality Index converter from [AirNow](https://www.airnow.gov/index.cfm?action=airnow.calculator), I use an AQI level of 100 (the border between moderate and unhealthy levels) to compute the maximum circle radius for the visualization.
+These limits are:

+CO (8hr average)-9.4ppm- 10566<br>
+03 (8hr average)- 70ppm- 78680<br>
+PM2.5 (24hr average)- 35.4ppm- 37970<br>
+PM10 (24hr average)- 154ppm- 173096<br>
+SO2 (1hr average)- 75ppm- 84300<br>
+NO2 (1hr average)- 100ppm- 112400<br>

+Now having tied the numbers to actual human health factors, we change the color scale the familiar green-red scale to imply an increasing hazard towards the red.

-The resulting map is shown below and shows how pollutant concentrations vary in time for each location.
+The resulting map is below and shows how pollutant concentrations vary in time for each location.
 [![image](/images/posts/aggregate_data.png)](/projects/AirQuality/world_monthly_data)
 ***click the map for interactive version***